jekyll-octopod/jekyll-octopod.github.io.source/pages/command_line.md

 -t, --title [TEXT]
 {% endhighlight %}

-All derived Jekyll command line tasks can be found in Jekyll's [Usage Documentation](http://jekyllrb.com/docs/usage/), from which the octopod command inherits most of its functionality)
+All derived Jekyll command line tasks can be found in Jekyll's [Usage Documentation](http://jekyllrb.com/docs/usage/), from which the octopod command inherits most of its functionality.

 _Continue reading with [Liquid filters](/liquid_filters)._